Strategies and advice on how to communicate your ideas using an appropriate academic register

 Here we focus on the key principles of academic writing as a way to communicate your ideas using appropriate language, structure and organisation.

-Try out our interactive digital workshop to explore the key principles of good academic writing.
+Try out our Academic Writing Interactive Digital Workshop to explore the key principles of good academic writing.

 Academic writing is defined by conventions rather than rules.
 This means that they are flexible and adaptable at least some of the time.